jeffrose/emitter/docs/api.md

 ## Events

+When an `Emitter` experiences an error, it typically emits an `error` event.
+If there is no listener for it, then an `Error` is thrown.

-The emitter emits internal events that provide information about its lifecycle.
+Emitters emit certain events that provide information about its lifecycle.
 By convention these event types start with a `:`.

 ```javascript
 var greeter = new Emitter();